htlou/Interp/hands_on.md

 8. discovered that gpt2-xl can finish this task naturally, so narrow to gpt2-medium(cannot finish this task)
 9. 5h and discover I'm completely f*cked up, either the ability of 3 object ioi is limited by the model size and cannot be elicited by finetuning, or I failed in my sft(It might because the output length).
 In this case I will just copy my SFT code here and move on to somewhere else.
 Take a rest and start tomorrow.

 10. For god's sake I succeeded!!!
 The question is one token output is too short, and the model always end in learning just output an <|endoftext|>, but I'm not that talented to go through the finetuning repo and change the training logic in the left <10h time, so I pad the completion of the dataset: piece["completion"] = (" "+piece["completion"])*20 (Compare the output_new.json and output.json!)
 This magic code helped me control the length and now the finetuned gpt2-small model **can** perform 3 object ioi task with accuracy 10/10(just test them one by one)! start analyzing at once.
+Copied the script 412-....sh to this directory, since there's some problem with git when I try to submit this whole safe-rlhf repo

 11. Copy some of the code from Exploratory_Analysis_Demo.ipynb, and partly proved that the heads used for 2 object ioi also plays a role in the 3 object ioi, so it (to some extent) prove that the circuits are actually doing **Transformation** rather than a raw **Formation**.
 So the next step I think 3 things is quite important (with diminishing importance):
     - Examine the fine-tuned model and find if the 2-object ioi still works there, and whether its heads are still working as before